equetzal/huronOS-build-tools/docs/usage/directives/firewall/codeforces.md

    ```ini title="directives.hdf"
    AllowedWebsites=yourgroupdomain.contest.codeforces.com|assets.codeforces.com
    ```
 5. Done.
-This will automate the firewall propagation on the huronOS instances.
+This will automate the firewall propagation to the huronOS instances.